Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Introduction

-Despite these significant progresses mentioned above for \textbf{CNS}, no matter with or without any symmetry assumption, the global regularity of large solutions in $\mathbb R^n$ $(n\ge 2)$ remains an open problem, which is extremely difficult due to the possible cavitation and implosion inside the fluids.
-As far as we know, there is no solid progress for compressible viscous flow along this direction in a positive way until now, except for some interesting attempts to the barotropic \textbf{CNS} with artificial viscosities; see \cite{HX2, vaigant} and the references therein.
+Despite these significant progresses mentioned above for \textbf{CNS}, the global regularity of large solutions in $\mathbb R^n$ $(n\ge 2)$, no matter with or without any symmetry assumption, remains an open problem, which is extremely difficult due to the possible cavitation and implosion inside the fluids.
+As far as we know, there is no solid progress for compressible viscous flow along this direction in a positive way until now.
 On the other hand, several negative results in this direction have been obtained.
 First, when the viscosity coefficients are constants, it is shown in Xin \cite{zx} that when the initial density is compactly supported, any smooth solutions in $H^s$ (for suitably large $s$) of the Cauchy problem of the M-D non-isentropic \textbf{CNS} without heat conduction will blow up in finite time, which has been extended to the case that the initial density vanishes only at far-fields with a fast decay rate by Rozanova \cite{olga}.
 However, it remains unclear whether the solutions considered in \cite{olga,zx} exist locally in time in the M-D case.
-Recently, for the 3-D spherically symmetric flow, Merle-Rapha\"el-Rodnianski-Szeftel \cite{MPI} prove that there exists a set of finite-energy smooth initial data with far-field vacuum for which the corresponding solutions to the barotropic \textbf{CNS} implode (with infinite density) in finite time, which has been extended to the case that the initial density is strictly positive by Buckmaster, Cao-Labora, and Gómez-Serrano \cite{buckmaster}.
-Later, for the 3-D barotropic \textbf{CNS} without any symmetry assumption, Cao-Labora, G\'omez-Serrano, Shi, and Staffilani \cite{shijia} constructed some smooth solutions that are strictly away from the vacuum and develop an imploding finite time singularity in $\mathbb{T}^3$ (torus) or $\mathbb{R}^3$.
-For the barotropic \textbf{CNS} with degenerate viscosity coefficients, it is shown in \cite{sz333,zz,zhuthesis} that, for certain classes of 3-D initial data with vacuum in some open set, one can construct the corresponding local classical solutions in inhomogeneous Sobolev space, which will break down in finite time, no matter how small and smooth the initial data are.
+Recently, for the 3-D spherically symmetric flow, Merle--Rapha\"el--Rodnianski--Szeftel \cite{MPI} prove that there exists a set of finite-energy smooth initial data with far-field vacuum for which the corresponding solutions to the barotropic \textbf{CNS} implode (with infinite density) in finite time, which has been extended to the case that the initial density is strictly positive by Buckmaster--Cao-Labora--Gómez-Serrano \cite{buckmaster} for $\gamma=\frac{7}{5}$.
+Later, for the 3-D barotropic \textbf{CNS} without any symmetry assumption, Cao-Labora--G\'omez-Serrano--Shi--Staffilani \cite{shijia} constructed some smooth solutions that are strictly away from the vacuum and develop an imploding finite time singularity in $\mathbb{T}^3$ (torus) or $\mathbb{R}^3$.
+We also refer to Shao--Wang--Wei--Zhang \cite{shao} for some related progress when $\gamma=\frac{5}{3}$.
+On the other hand, for the barotropic \textbf{CNS} with degenerate viscosity coefficients, it is shown in \cite{sz333,zz,zhuthesis} that, for certain classes of 3-D initial data with vacuum in some open set, one can construct the corresponding local classical solutions in inhomogeneous Sobolev space, which will break down in finite time, regardless of the size of the initial data.